AgentTroll/blog/2019-08-09-lessons-learned-debugging-part-8.md

 explicitly need to think about.

 Luckily, there is an elegant solution to the potentially messy business of interdependent protections.
-You need what I call "umbrella events," events which span all the possible use cases for a particular type of modification action.
+You'll need a single plugin to handle protection for your specific server ecosystem.
 All protection checks can be described by the following function:

 ``` java
 boolean isAllowed(ActionType type, Object affector, Object target);